Thumb hypoplasia is congenital undergrowth of the thumb. This article details its diagnosis, classification and treatment.

 Key Point

-Index pollicisation is indicated in Blauth IIIB, IV and V thumb hypoplasia.
-The fundamental goal is to recreate a functional thumb by utilising a shortened and rotated index finger.
+Index pollicisation is indicated in Blauth IIIB, IV, and V thumb hypoplasia.
+The fundamental goal is to recreate a functional thumb by utilizing a shortened and rotated index finger.

 Incisions